henriquetruta/hybrid-k8s-federation/README.md

 ### Setting up the context

-The last step is to create a context, where the federation will be able to access the new cluster, as well as you would be able to do it by using the CLI with `--context=local`.
+The last step is to create a context, from which the federation will be able to access the new cluster, as well as you would be able to do it by using the CLI with `--context=local`.
 To do so, go to the machine you've been running this whole process and run `kubectl config view`.
 If you see something, it means that you have a file in `~/kube/config` that has the info to access each cluster.
 You must edit this file and add two attributes: a cluster and a context.

 Your file should look like this: